Leadership or Unlimited Power Goes to Emperor Palpatine's Head

 Once the Ark is relocated, things slowly start to fall in place for Israel.
 With Samuel as their guide, the long era of the judges comes to an end.
 In chapter 7, Samuel’s first course of action is to get Israel back on the straight and narrow.
 The Israelites have replaced God with Billy Idol (again), so Samuel instructs them to toss out all their copies of Rebel Yell (v.
 3).
 The Israelites agree and get together for a big-tent revival, but when the Philistines hear about it they immediately head over to make Israel say uncle.
 No surprise there.
 The Philistines bully Israel more often than Biff Tannen.
 But when Samuel prays on Israel’s behalf, God greets their enemy with 180 decibels and all that’s left for the Israelites to do is chase them out of town (v.
 10).

-Soon after this, the fast forward button gets stuck.
+Soon after this, the fast-forward button gets stuck.
 Chapter 8 opens by announcing that Samuel has grown old and his two sons are now judges in their own right.
 The problem is his boys are easier to bribe than Gotham City cops and no one takes them seriously (v.
 3).
 This leads to the elders approaching Samuel to request a king.
 To be clear, this isn’t a rabble of discontent jackholes.
 It’s the Jedi High Council.
 Samuel takes offence to their request, but God plays it cool.
 He doesn’t defend his record or hit the campaign trail with a catchy slogan to win Israel back.
-In fact, he already has a concession speech prepared: “Listen to the voice of the people in all that they say to you, for it is not you whom they have rejected, but it is Me they have rejected” (v.
+In fact, he already has a concession speech prepared: “Listen to the voice of the people in regard to all that they say to you, for they have not rejected you, but they have rejected Me” (v.
 7).
 Ouch.
 Samuel relays the message and warns Israel their decision will come with Game of Thrones consequences.
 The future king(s) will take produce, animals, land and even draft their sons and daughters into his service to be soldiers, farmers and chefs.
-But Israel stands firm: “There shall be a king over us, and we will be like all the other nations” (vv.
+But Israel stands firm: “[T]here shall be a king over us, that we also may be like all the nations” (vv.
 19, 20).
 One thing is for sure, God is no Neil Gallagher.
 He’s comfortable enough to sit back and let Israel make their own choices—even if that means watching them surpass Todd Margaret in the increasingly poor decisions department.

 Once Saul is actively king, the Israelite militia is on call 24/7.
 Israel is now a nation lead by Tyler Durden and the ultimate goal is Project Mayhem.
 Samuel sets guidelines in an effort to make sure God is always involved, but Saul has trouble following orders and gets reprimanded more often than Maverick during TOPGUN training.
 The action ramps up in chapter 13 after Saul’s son, Jonathan, kills a top brass Philistine official (v.
 3).
 Jonathan obviously isn’t interested in the third rule of Fight Club and the Philistines retaliate by showing up for battle like the Haradrim legion (v.
 5).
 The distain these nations have for one another makes Seinfeld and Newman look like besties.
 As Optimus Prime would say, “This universe, no matter how vast, will never be big enough for you and I to coexist.”
 But when the Israelites see the endless waves of Philistine warriors advancing, all but six hundred fighters skip town (vv.
 6 and 15).
 To make matters worse, the last time the Philistines beat up the Hebrews they killed off all of the blacksmiths, leaving Israel with no way to make weapons (v.
 19).
 So while the Philistines dig in like hordes of Dothraki, the Israelites are left with only garden tools to defend themselves.
 The odds aren’t good.